-- 2.5 The conventional flue 15/19, 20/25, 26/32, 32/50 and 50/70 models may be converted to burn 35 second gas oil by changing the nozzle and burner settings as specified in Tables 3,4,5,7 and 8. - 2.6 A colour coordinated twin channel programmer can be fitted to the appliance facia panel.
-This is available from Worcester, Bosch Group as an optional extra.
+2.5 The conventional flue 15.19 and 20.25 models may be converted to burn 35 second gas oil by changing the nozzle and burner settings as specified in Tables 3 and 4.

+2.6 A colour coordinated twin channel programmer can be fitted to the appliance facia panel.
+This is available as a spare part.